 How to Get There

 While the area is quite far from Nara's major train stations, Mt.
 Wakakusa can easily be reached by bus or on foot.

-It takes approximately 20 to 30 minutes to walk to Mt.
-Wakakusa from Kintetsu Nara Station, and 40 minutes from Nara Station.
+It takes approximately 30 minutes to walk to Mt.
+Wakakusa from Kintetsu Nara Station, and 50 minutes from JR Nara Station.

 Alternatively, take a bus to Kasuga Taisha from where torchbearers start their walk to the mountain and follow the procession.

-The festival's main procession starts at 5 p.m., with monks dressed in period costumes, some blowing conch shells, and musicians playing traditional court music.
-Todaiji Temple , Kofukuji Temple , and Kasuga Taisha are all involved with the ceremonies of this event.
+The festival's main procession starts with yamabushi dressed in period costumes, some blowing conch shells, and musicians playing traditional court music.
+Todaiji Temple, Kofukuji Temple , and Kasuga Taisha are all involved with the ceremonies of this event.

 Picking up the torches

-The festival itself begins at Kasuga Taisha Shrine , where holy men pick up torches lit with sacred fire and then proceed to Mizuya Temple before traveling up the mountain to light a giant bonfire prepared for the festival.
+The festival itself begins at Kasuga Taisha Shrine , where holy men pick up torches.
+They light the torches with sacred fire near Mizuya Shrine before traveling up the mountain to light a giant bonfire prepared for the festival.
 Just after dark, many fireworks are sent aloft.

 The sight of the white-robed torch carriers with their flaming torches hiking up the mountain and the fire slowly spreading across the grassy slopes, however, is the highlight of the event.

 When the burning is finished, fire brigades from all over Nara help extinguish the flames.